Learn how to construct, implement, and download a Dynamic Function eXchange (DFX) design using the Vivado™ Design Suite. This course

-▪ Using the DFX Controller and DFX Decoupler IP in the DFX process
+▪ Using the DFX IPs in the DFX process

 ▪ Implementing DFX in an embedded system environment

-▪ Added information on the Vivado debug flows for the Versal DFX designs
+▪ Added new module on the RTL modular NoC flow for Versal DFX designs

 ▪ All labs have been updated to the latest software versions